Bridging the Knowledge-Prediction Gap in LLMs on Multiple-Choice Questions: Bridging the Knowledge-Prediction Gap

 \subsection{Knowledge-Aligned Prediction Adjustment}

-At inference time, we calibrate the two coordinates of the hidden state to drive the model to make a prediction faithful to its knowledge.
-Given a question $x_i \in D_{\text{test}}$, we intervene at a chosen layer $l$ by applying a transformation to the residual stream activation $h=h^{(l)}(x_i)$.
-For clarity, we omit the layer index $(l)$ in the following notation.
+Given an input prompt $x$ containing a multiple-choice question, KAPPA extracts the residual stream activation $h = h^{l}(x)$ at a layer $l$ for the last token of the prompt.
+It then computes the geometric coordinates of $h$ within the knowledge and prediction subspaces, as identified by the two linear probes.
+KAPPA minimally adjusts the hidden state within the prediction subspace so that its coordinates align with those in the knowledge subspace.
+This intervention is applied at each decoding step from the last token of the prompt to all subsequently generated tokens.

-\textbf{Transformation Objective.} Our goal is to derive a transformation that aligns the prediction coordinate with the corresponding knowledge coordinate of each hidden state.
-For a hidden state $h$, our intervention computes a transformation $\mathcal{T}: \mathbb{R}^d \rightarrow \mathbb{R}^d$ that maps $h$ to a modified state $h' = \mathcal{T}(h)$ under the following design: (1) \textit{Alignment constraint}: the modified prediction coordinate must align with the knowledge coordinate; (2) \textit{Minimal Perturbation}: the perturbation $\|h'-h\|$ is minimized so as to preserve other encoded information.
+We formalize this intervention as a constrained optimization problem that adjusts hidden states to align prediction coordinates with corresponding knowledge coordinates, while remaining close to the original representations.
+For a hidden state $h$, we derive a transformation $\mathcal{T}: \mathbb{R}^d \rightarrow \mathbb{R}^d$ that maps $h$ to a modified state $h' = \mathcal{T}(h)$ under the following constraints: (1) \textit{Alignment constraint}: the modified prediction coordinates must align with the knowledge coordinates; (2) \textit{Minimal Perturbation}: the perturbation $\|h'-h\|$ is minimized so as to preserve other information.